-Since 2005, the overall student body at King has more than doubled.
+By 2005, the overall student body at King had more than doubled.
 Fall 2011 marked King’s 12th consecutive year of record-breaking enrollment with 2,127 students registered, a nine percent increase over the fall 2010 semester.

 During the summer of 2008, King became a wireless campus.
-Students, faculty and guests can take advantage of the wireless internet with their computers and/or cellular telephones.
+Students, faculty, and guests are able to take advantage of the wireless internet with their computers and/or cellular devices.

 On June 1, 2013, King College became officially known as King University.

 In February 2014, the Rev. Dr. Richard A. Ray was elected interim president of King University.

 In March of 2016, King University named Alexander W. Whitaker IV as its 23rd President.
 President Whitaker succeed Dr. Richard Ray, who has served as Interim President of King University since 2014.
 Whitaker’s tenure as President of King University began Aug.
 1, 2016.